 I took to be the bony parts-the rays-of fishes' fins in a slip of the hard, woody part of the dwarf-palm-tree, into which they were not only tightly cemented, but firmly bound.
-In her other hand were the remains of a fan. with a cane handle, from the upper points of which radiated the faded ting layer after layer when exposed to light and air.
+In her other hand were the remains of a fan, with a cane handle, from the upper points of which radiated the faded feathers of parrots and humming-birds.

+Around her neck was a triple necklace of shells, dim in color, and exfoliating layer after layer when exposed to light and air.
 Resting between her body and bent-up knees were several small domestic implements, among them an ancient spindle for spinning cotton, half covered with spun thread, which connected with a mass of the raw cotton.
-This simple spinning apparatus

-Around her neck was a triple necklace of shells. dim in color, and exfoliaconsisted of a section of the stalk of the quinoa, half as large as the little finger, and eight inches long, its lower end fitted through a whirl-bob of stone, to give it momentum when set in motion by a twirl of the forefinger and thumb grasping a point of hard wood stuck in the upper end of the spindle.
-The contrivance is precisely the same as that in universal use by the Indian
+This simple spinning apparatus consisted of a section of the stalk of the quinoa, half as large as the little finger, and eight inches long, its lower end fitted through a whirl-bob of stone, to give it momentum when set in motion by a twirl of the forefinger and thumb grasping a point of hard wood stuck in the upper end of the spindle.
+The contrivance is precisely the same as that in universal use by the Indian women of the present day.
+Only I have seen a small lime, lemon, or potato with a quinoa stalk stuck through it, instead